madbomb122/WinServiceConfigurator/README.md

 ## Description
 This script allows you to change service configuration, Manually or from a file.
 You can also Save or Load configurations.
 Black Viper's Service Configurations from http://www.blackviper.com/ (not the downloaded csv files from the site)

-PS.
-Don't forget to check out my other Repo [https://github.com/madbomb122/Win10Script](https://github.com/madbomb122/Win10Script)

 ## Requirements
 Windows 7 to Windows 11